emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 of syntax, evaluation of arguments, [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), etc. These topics are all important, of course -- but when I want to learn something, it really helps me to see an example.

 Coming up with a good example isn't easy, however.
-In my opinion, the perfect example should:
+In my opinion, a good example should:

-* Exhibit the topic being studied in a non-trivial way
+* Exhibit the topic being studied in a non-trivial way.
-* Have an implementation that's small enough to fit on half a page
+* Have an implementation that's small enough to fit on half a page.

 I'll admit that I don't have a rigorous definition for "non-trivial".
 The best I can do is give some examples of what I don't like about examples I consider to be "trivial":